 - People living in the same household

 - Those in, or formerly in, a romantic relationship

-Depending on the specific circumstances, situations involving domestic violence can result in misdemeanor or felony charges.
-While felony charges will generally carry greater criminal penalties, any conviction can have long-term consequences.
+Depending on the specific circumstances, domestic violence situations can result in misdemeanor or felony charges.
+While felony charges generally carry more significant criminal penalties, any conviction can have long-term consequences.
 For this reason, waiting to consult with a domestic violence lawyer could be costly.

 The criminal penalties for domestic violence include:

 - Class A misdemeanor: Up to 1 year in jail and/or up to $4,000 in fines

 - Third-degree felony: 2 to 10 years in prison and/or up to $10,000 in fines